 Measurement results obtained in a WLAN sensing procedure resultant from an SBP request shall be reported to the SBP requesting STA.

 How the SBP Requesting STA identifies the Measurement Setup ID is TBD (Motion 54, 21/1941r1).
+The method of assigning Measurement Setup ID for the SBP Requesting STA in Sensing by proxy (SBP) procedure is that AP assigns the Measurement Setup ID in its SBP Response frame (Motion 64, 22/0125r3).

 7.3 DMG sensing (SENS) procedure